Thanarak-q/Village_Security_projectDemo/README.md

 # Village Security Project

-A full-stack application for managing a village security system, built with a modern tech stack.
+A full-stack application for managing a village security system, built with a modern tech stack

 ## Technologies Used